Suggested filters

 What triggers the rate limit lockout?

-10 or more OTP generation requests for the same contact within a 3-hour window will trigger a lockout.
-The lockout clears automatically after the 3-hour window expires.
+More than 10 OTP generation requests for the same contact within a 3-hour window will trigger a lockout.
+The window is rolling — it is extended on each attempt, so it clears only after 3 hours with no new requests.

 Why didn't my customer receive a new OTP?

-A 5-minute cooldown is enforced between sends to the same mobile number.
+A 30-second cooldown is enforced between sends to the same mobile number.
 If a send request is made within that window, the API returns a successful response but no OTP is sent.
-Ask the customer to wait 5 minutes before requesting a new code.
+Ask the customer to wait 30 seconds before requesting a new code.

 What happens if an invalid or mismatched OTP is provided during validation?